Jezternz/json-db/README.md

 [itemMatches] = db.get(<tableName>, <matchObjOrArray>, { "exactMatch": <bool(false)>, caseSensitive": <bool(true)>, "orderBy": <fieldName(null)>, "orderAscending": <bool(false)>, "offset": <number(0)>, "limit": <number(-1)> });

 where <matchObjOrArray> is one of:
-* Single or array of primary keys in the set
+* Single or array of unique keys in the target table.
-* Single or array of objects to match against, eg: { <fieldName>:<matchValue>, <fieldName2>:<matchValue2>} means retrieve all values where items (fieldName contains matchValue or fieldName2 contains matchValue2)
+* Single or array of objects to match against, eg: { <fieldName>:<matchValue>, <fieldName2>:<matchValue2>} means retrieve all values where rows (fieldName contains matchValue or fieldName2 contains matchValue2)
 ```

 ### Notes